“In [Mexican] tradition, people die three deaths. The first death is when our bodies cease to function;

 The Busse Reunion of 1998

 The Busse family set the first Guinness World Record for the largest family reunion in 1998.
 The reunion brought together descendants of the six children of Friedrich and Johanna Busse. the original 1848 immigrants.
 The family had reunions in 1898 for the fiftieth anniversary of their immigration, 1923 for the seventy-fifth, and in 1948 for the one-hundredth.
-In 1998, the 2,369 descendants and spouses gathered at the Lake County, Illinois, Fairgrounds.
+In 1998, for the the 150th anniversary, many descendants and spouses gathered at the Lake County, Illinois, Fairgrounds.

 The organizers developed a system of color-coded shirts that attendees wore based on affiliation with the six branches of the family: Christian’s, Friedrich’s, Henry’s, Louise’s, Louis’s, and Johanna’s.
 So many people attended that only one branch at a time could be photographed on the bleachers provided for it.
 Families being families, some people were descended from more than one branch so there are green, red, and purple shirts scattered among all the blue here.